Chapter 3.30

 “General services” means services such as janitorial, uniform cleaning, maintenance work and other services which do not require any unique skill, special background, or training.
 Obtaining such services at the lowest cost is the single most important factor in selection, as opposed to personal performance.

-“Professional or special services” means any work performed by an attorney, doctor, architect, engineer, land surveyor, construction manager, appraiser, expert, accounting firm, planner, instructor, consultant or those services such as computer services and other services which require special performance criteria, specific experience, training, personal judgment, quality of work or factors other than simply obtaining the service at the lowest cost to the City.
+“Professional or special services” means any work performed by an attorney, doctor, architect, engineer, land surveyor, construction manager, computer or information technology specialist, appraiser, expert, accounting firm, planner, instructor, consultant or those services which require special performance criteria, specific experience, training, personal judgment, or where the quality of work is a material consideration to the benefits to be received by the City such that contracting on the basis of obtaining the lowest cost to the City may not produce the best value.

-“Public works” means a type of public construction project subject to the regulation of the State Public Contract Code or the State Labor Code, such as:
+“Public works” means a type of public construction project as defined in the California Public Contract Code or the Labor Code, including:

 1. The erection, construction, reconstruction, alteration, painting, repainting, repair, alteration, carpet-laying, renovation, improvement or demolition of public buildings, structures, streets, walkways, water facilities, sewer facilities, drainage facilities, or other public facilities, whether owned, leased, or operated by the City, done under contract and paid for in whole or in part out of public funds.
 For purposes of this subsection, “construction” includes work performed during the design and preconstruction phases of construction including, but not limited to, inspection and land surveying work.